 Sometimes during therapy, TJ and Tom were in the gym at the same time.
 From across the room, Tom would yell, “TJ, work hard!
 Listen to your mother!
 May the force be with you!”
 TJ would then throw his head back, make a loud humming noise, and shake his head back and forth.
 That was how he laughed.

 Many times during physical therapy, they both walked back and forth in the gym with their therapists, and as they passed by one another, they held their hands up high to give one another a high five.
-But because TJ had eye deficits and had trouble judging distance, they oftentimes missed each other’s hands.
+However, because TJ had eye deficits and had trouble judging distance, they oftentimes missed each other’s hands.
 They were quite entertaining to watch.

 Early in the year of 2014, while TJ was at the brain injury rehab facility in Iowa, he had his yearly appointment at Mayo for a heart checkup.
 While in between appointments, we sat down to wait in a waiting room in the Gondola Building.
 I sat in a seat under the windows, and TJ sat directly across from me.
-From where he sat, if he looked to the right, he could see down the hallway, but I could not.
+From where he sat, he could see down the hallway, but I could not.
 As we waited, I saw him looking intently down the hall, and then his eyes lit up.
 I assumed that someone he knew from the medical staff was walking toward him, but I could not see who it was.
 Suddenly, Janet and Tom came into my view.
 What a pleasant surprise!
 Neither of us knew the other had appointments that day in Rochester.
-We just “happened” to be there on the same day, at the same time, and in the same building.
+We just happened to be there on the same day, at the same time, and in the same building.
 Because I don’t believe in coincidences, I believe it was the love of God allowing two old war buddies to see each other one more time.
 We visited for a while and were sad when it was time to tell our friends goodbye and go to our next appointment.
-It was the last time TJ ever saw Tom again.
+It was the last time TJ ever saw Tom.

 I’ve heard it said that the death of a child is one of the hardest things a person can ever go through.
 I am very grateful for the friends the Lord has given me to help lessen the pain.
 I am among all truly blessed.